Everybody poops right? Constipation in kids isn’t a thing that actually happens.

 Everybody should poop is the more accurate statement.
 And yes, constipation happens to everyone.

 As every parent comes to understand, the elimination habits of children becomes somewhat of an obsession.
 No, not for the child but for the parents.

-You see, more and more babies and children these days are struggling in the poop department.
-Some don’t go enough.
+Yes, I’m talking toddler constipation, constipation in kids, and other things.
+Some children don’t go enough.
 Some go too much.
 Some refuse to go.
 Some are scared to go.
 Some go where you don’t want them to go.
 Others want to go but can’t go.

 Ahhhh….the complexities of taking a good BM as a wee one. ‹ Did you see what I did there?
 BM, wee.
 Together in the same sentence.
 Come one, you know that one was funny.

 Ok, let’s get serious.
-Constipation in children.

 Let’s start with the basics.